-We knew that some of the fruits of the practice wouldn’t be apparent until the participants where back in their normal life.
+We knew that some of the fruits of the practice wouldn’t be apparent until the participants were back in their normal life.
 So, a few weeks after the SPT Summer Retreat we gathered again on a video call to reflect together on the retreat.
 It was a beautiful sharing, where the participants shared the changes in perspective or the change in how they sensed things differently.
 Some changes were small others profound.

 “I feel a difference in the way I envision the coming month – less anxiety and fear, more openness to what is emerging.”

-“What comes to me right now is that I have learnt to be more humble and authentic – it seems slightly easier to be myself and accept others as they are. […] I had a professional meeting a few weeks ago, and it was a big difference than usual.
+“What comes to me right now is that I have learnt to be more humble and authentic – it seems slightly easier to be myself and accept others as they are. […] I had a professional meeting a few weeks ago, and it was a big difference from usual.
 I just was who I was in the moment and I connected with the people and was not trying to be as they wanted me to be – which was quite nice.”

 “So, when I came back, at first, I was very uplifted, open hearted.
-And what I noticed was, when I wrote it down, I found a description: Subtle big change.
+And what I noticed was, when I wrote it down, I found a description: subtle big change.
 With subtle I mean that it is very fine thing, not visible on the outer appearance.
 But a big thing because I feel so much different about it, about the way that I do little things – when communicating with others, when in nature around the house […] so my connection to nature has a different quality since I am back.”

-Those statements are such great examples of how those seemingly small changes in the inner conditions, really can result in profound change – new ways of experience and being with oneself, others and nature.
+Those statements are such great examples of how those seemingly small changes in the inner conditions, really can result in profound change – new ways of experiencing and being with oneself, others and nature.

 Challenges and the never-ending practice

 A retreat is about intensifying the energy and the practice, to build new capacities.
 We try to unlock some of the energy we normally use in everyday projects – in order to be more present in the unfolding moment.
 Most of us are not used to this more “liquid” energy and it might be hard to stay with that higher intensity.
-When we can not stay with it, the energy tends to activate traumas and challenges from the past or channelize into great plans and ideas for the future.
-The practice is to again and again remind us to let go of the patterns of the past and the inspiration for the future and come back to the present.
+When we cannot stay with it, the energy tends to activate traumas and challenges from the past or channelize into great plans and ideas for the future.
+The practice is to again and again remind ourselves to let go of the patterns of the past and the inspiration for the future and come back to the present.

 The inner work is an ongoing process, we will never really be done.